TobitSoftware/chayns-toolkit/website/docs/features/environment.md

 root of your project directory will be available to your code under `process.env.VAR_NAME`.

 Starting with version 2.0.12 `.env`-files are also loaded according to the current environment.
-This way up to 4 files can be loaded.
+This way up to 4 files can be loaded, with the files listed at the bottom having higher priority.

 ```
 .env
+.env.local
 .env.{environment}
-.env.local
 .env.{environment}.local
 ```